Encharted Cook

 After 20 minutes the mixture's foamy top has risen well and the surface has a spongy look.

-When the yeast is fully activated you can be better assured to get a very good rise to your bread.
+When the yeast is fully activated, you can be assured that your bread will rise very well.
 Please note there will be some liquid at the bottom of the bowl of the activated yeast.

 How to Make White Sandwich Bread